atlasunified/PDF-to-Image-Cluster/README.md

 The scripts collectively serve to automate the process of downloading, converting, and processing various files from web sources.
 They incorporate features such as file management, web scraping, data conversion, concurrent processing, text extraction, URL downloading, file archiving, and file distribution balancing.

+Also added is an elegant python script for BLiP2 captioning using FP16 and a HuggingFace implementation.

 ## File Outline

 000-downloader.py is responsible for downloading files (specifically .snappy.parquet files) from a base URL.
 It creates the directory if it doesn't exist and downloads the files into the specified directory.
 It also handles large file downloads by downloading in chunks.